LETTER FROM SUPERINTENDENT

 LPS PTO Program

 We encourage you to become a part of our active PTO program.
-This organization assists our school with fund raisers and other activities that will benefit the overall school program as well as an active parent volunteer program.
-We look forward to a new year at Lisenby Primary School!
+This active organization assists our school with fund raisers and other activities that will benefit the overall school program and promote parent involvement in our school.

 BUS TRANSPORTATION INFORMATION